-Any revision, significant change or deviation in the detailed plans and specifications after formal approval by the Board shall be filed in duplicate with and approved by the Board prior to implementation of the revision or change.
+Any revision, significant change or deviation in the detailed plans and specifications after formal approval by the Commission, and if a subdivision, also by the Board, shall be filed in duplicate with and approved by the Commission prior to implementation of the revision or change.
 Copies of the revisions or changes, if approved, shall be attached to the original plans and specifications.
 (Ord.
 90-5, passed 8-30-9-; Am.
-Ord. passed 2-16-99)
+Ord. passed 2-16-99, Am.
+Ord.
+2020-29, passed 8-10-2020).